lateralblast/guige/README.md

 Version
 -------

-Current version: 3.2.3
+Current version: 3.6.8

 Issues
 ------

-Current issues:
+Current status/issues:

-- The code is currently in the process of being cleaned
+- The code is currently in the process of being cleaned up
   - ZFS root has been tested and currently works
   - btrfs root has been tested and currently works
   - xfs root has been tested and currently works
+  - I'm working on a more complex ZFS storage configuration, but it is not currently working
+    - The basic default configuration is working
 - Default mode is UEFI with ZFS and LVM install options
 - BIOS ISO does not support ZFS
 - BIOS ISO mode will build installer with only LVM install
-- I've noticed some race conditions in the Ubuntu installer where the installer will crash sometimes and not others, I'm yet to determine what causes this race condition
+- I've noticed some race conditions in the Ubuntu installer where the installer will crash sometimes and not others
+  - I'm yet to determine what causes this race condition
+  - Simplifying storage configurations appears to help

 Prerequisites
 -------------